 Bring to a brisk boil (about 2 minutes) and then reduce the heat and let the bananas simmer till cooked and tender (about 7 minutes) If there is water remaining in the pan, increase the heat and continue to cook till the water disappears.
 This is a dry curry, hence you need to ensure the water evaporates completely.

 - Heat a small frying pan and add the coconut oil.
 Add the grated coconut (or desiccated coconut if fresh is not available).

 Roast the coconut on medium to high heat, stirring constantly as it tends to catch at the bottom of the pan and char.

 Roast the coconut till it turns a yellow brown, and begins to turn rust in colour. (about 2 minutes) I know that cookbooks and recipes always talk about a golden colour, which I somehow have never been able to achieve when Im roasting or sautéing anything!

 - Remove the roasted coconut from the pan.

 Take ¾ cup of the roasted coconut and grind to a paste along with cumin seeds, green chili and a little water - i.e. just sufficient water to grind the coconut into a soft paste.

 - Set aside the remaining ¼ cup of roasted coconut for garnish.

 To make the Raw Banana Varutha Erissery Curry

-- Pour the tempering onto the curry.
+- Pour the tempering of mustard and chili onto the curry.
 Garnish with the reserved roasted coconut.
 Serve the curry hot, with boiled (Kerala) rice and other vegetables.